AO-StreetArt/Aesel/docs/pages/quickstart.rst

 * Aesel Web UI - https://aesel-cloud-demo.com/portal/login

-with a valid username and password.
+with a valid username and password (you can login to the above link with the username 'demo', and the password 'demo').

 API
 ~~~